nnilechie/seneca-housing-platform/README.md

 # seneca-housing-platform
 A secure housing application connecting international students and professionals with Ontario landlords.
 Features document validation, alternative credit scoring, and rental guarantees, eliminating barriers for tenants while providing security for property owners.

+---

 # Seneca Housing Platform

-We are **TEAM X**, a group of six students at Seneca College, and this is our final project for [Your Course/Program Name]: the **Seneca Housing Platform**.
-As a team, we set out to address a challenge that hits close to home for many of us—housing struggles for international students and expatriate professionals in Ontario.
-We’ve seen friends and classmates face the frustration of finding a place to live without a local credit history or references, while landlords hesitate to rent without reliable verification.
-Our platform bridges that gap with **document validation**, **credit assessment**, and **rental mediation services**, creating a trusted ecosystem where newcomers can find housing and property owners feel secure.
+We are **TEAM X**, a group of six students at **Seneca College**, and this is our final project for the **Business Information Technology** program, specifically the **Programming Project (PRG800)** course.
+Our goal is to address a real-world issue: the housing challenges that international students and expatriate professionals face in Ontario.

+Many newcomers struggle to secure rentals due to the lack of local credit history and references.
+At the same time, landlords hesitate to rent without reliable verification.
+Our platform bridges this gap through **document validation**, **credit assessment**, and **rental mediation services**, fostering a trusted ecosystem where tenants can find housing and property owners feel secure.

-This project isn’t just about meeting a school requirement for us, it’s about making a real difference in Ontario’s housing landscape, one tenant and landlord at a time.
+This project isn’t just about meeting academic requirements—it’s about making a real difference in Ontario’s housing landscape.

 ---